OpenMPDK/dss-ansible/README.md

 ## VM Cluster Setup

-We have tested our VM cluster using 10 and 4 VM nodes.
-Here are the steps to setup the cluster
+Clusters with 4 and 10 VM nodes are supported, and have been tested.

 ### Enable Ansible SSH to Cluster

-Make sure that Ansible can access all the VMs to start the deployment.
+Ensure Ansible can access all VMs in the cluster.

 #### *Add Ansible user*

 A user should be provisioned on all hosts in the cluster with "NOPASSWD" sudo access.
-Ansible will use this account for all automated configuration Alternatively, the root user can be used instead.
+Ansible will use this account for all automated configuration.
+Alternatively, the root user can be used instead.

 #### *Generate SSH key*